 ## Catchup are template buttons which are only added if there is a related Meeting or Catchup related to the ticket.

-## Related section is for any related tickets, linked as Notion page links if previously worked on, or normal links if they are not in Notion.
+## Related section is for any related tickets, linked as Notion page links if formerly worked on, or normal links if they are not in Notion.

 # Comments section is where it gets interesting.
 Each block within, separated by